targetteal/o2-pt/rule-book.md

 - The person who fills the External Link role cannot be elected as Facilitator or Inner Link of the same circle.
 - Only circle members are eligible as Facilitator, Secretary or Inner Link.

-For examples of election processes for the select mode, see the **Pattern Library**.
+For examples of election processes for the _Select Mode_, see the **Pattern Library**.

-The structure of the select mode can be restricted using a restriction, provided that the goal is maintained and the rules above are followed.
+The structure of the _Select Mode_ can be restricted using a restriction, provided that the goal is maintained and the rules above are followed.

 ## Care Mode